Barrel Flex And Its Affect When Reloading Brass

-Admittedly so, the effect
+Admittedly so, the affect

 the sine wave movement of the barrel has on the trajectory of the bullet is

-minute.
+often within minutes.
 However, for those striving for absolute perfection, finding the

 sine wave of your gun (through the use of slow motion cameras and experimenting